First measurement of the cross section for top quark pair production with additional charm jets using dileptonic final states in pp collisions at $\sqrt{s} = $ 13 TeV: Results

 In addition, two-dimensional likelihood scans are performed over different combinations of cross sections or ratios.
 These are shown in Fig.~\ref{fig:likelihoodScans2D} for the measurements in the fiducial phase space.
 The 68 and 95\% confidence level contours are shown, along with the predictions from the \POWHEG and \MGvATNLO ME generators.
-The measured values and theoretical predictions agree at the level of one to two standard deviations.
+Agreement is observed at the level of one to two standard deviations between the measured values and simulated predictions for the $\ttcc$, $\ttbb$, and $\ttLF$ processes.
+The most significant tension is observed in the ratio $R_{\PQb}$, at the level of 2.5 standard deviations.
 Results for $\sigma_{\ttbb}$ and $R_{\PQb}$ are consistent with previous measurements targeting specifically this signature~\cite{Aad:2013tua,CMS:2014yxa,Aad:2015yja,Khachatryan:2015mva,Sirunyan:2017snr,Aaboud:2018eki,Sirunyan:2019jud,Sirunyan:2020kga} and show the same tendency to be slightly above the predictions from simulations.